Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 A `CSVDataNode^` data node is a specific data node used to model CSV file data.
 To add a new _CSV_ data node configuration, the `Config.configure_csv_data_node()^` method can be used.
-In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), one mandatory and two optional parameters can be provided.
+In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), the following parameters can be provided:

--   The _**default_path**_ parameter is a mandatory parameter and represents the default CSV file path used by Taipy to read and write the data.
+-   _**default_path**_ is a mandatory parameter and represents the default CSV file path used by Taipy to read and write the data.

--   The _**has_header**_ parameter represents if the file has a header of not.
+-   _**has_header**_ indicates if the file has a header of not.<br/>
     By default, _has_header_ is True and Taipy will use the 1st row in the CSV file as the header.

+-   _**exposed_type**_ indicates the data type returned when reading the data node (more examples of reading from CSV data node with different _exposed_type_ is available on [Read / Write a data node](../entities/data-node-mgt.md#csv) documentation):
+    -   By default, _exposed_type_ is `"pandas"`, and the data node will read the CSV file as a `pandas.DataFrame`.
--   When the _**exposed_type**_ is given as a parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the CSV file to a numpy array.
-If the provided value is a custom class, data node will create a list of custom object with the given custom class, each object will represent a row in the CSV file.
-If _exposed_type_ is not provided, the data node will read the CSV file as a `pandas.DataFrame`.
+    -   If the _exposed_type_ value provided is `"numpy"`, the data node will read the CSV file to a numpy array.
+    -   If the provided _exposed_type_ value is a custom Python class, the data node will create a list of custom objects with the given custom class, each object will represent a row in the CSV file.

 ```python linenums="1"
 from taipy import Config